 Sandhurst, VMI Swap Professors

 LEXINGTON, Va., Oct.
 13, 2017—There’s an old saying that history sometimes repeats itself.
-For the VMI Department of History, that saying has come true this academic year as Col. Geoff Jensen is teaching at the Royal Military Academy Sandhurst, Britian’s training ground for future Army officers, for the second time in his academic career.
+For the VMI Department of History, that saying has come true this academic year as Col. Geoff Jensen is teaching at the Royal Military Academy Sandhurst, Britain’s training ground for future Army officers, for the second time in his academic career.

 Jensen, professor of history, first participated in a faculty exchange program with Sandhurst 17 years ago while teaching at the University of Southern Mississippi.
 During that first stay at Sandhurst, Jensen met Dr. Klaus Schmider, senior lecturer at Sandhurst, and the two have kept in touch ever since.